ditekshen/is-wos/Analysis.md

 ### General Observations

-- Most abused network for exfiltration is PublicDomainRegistry PDR (AS394695).
-HawkEye samples/operators seem to favor NameCheap, Inc. (AS22612), which happens to be the second most abused network.
-Yandex LLC (AS13238) comes in third place.
+- Most abused network for exfiltration is ~~PublicDomainRegistry PDR (AS394695).~~ NameCheap, Inc. (AS22612), followed by PublicDomainRegistry PDR (AS394695) and then Yandex LLC (AS13238) comes in third place.
 - AgentTesla is the most used information stealer.
 - Operators utilize samples from different information stealer families.
 - Some operators shift to utilize new keyloggers such as __M00nD3v__ and __MassLogger__ as highlighted under the 'The Shifters' correlation.